xiaoxiae/videos/17-ab/SCRIPT.md

 - find where in the current node the key should be (using either normal or binary search):
 	- if it's there, we're done!
-	- if it's not there, follow the edge between the keys where it should be and repeat
+	- if it's not there, go to the subtree between the keys where it should be and repeat

 Eventually, we'll either find it, or arrive in a leaf, at which point we know it's not present in the tree.